noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

       }

     // objects
-      // accessing a prop nt efined on an object usually returns undefined
+    // accessing a prop undefined on an object usually returns undefined, it flow it throws
       // in flow it throws
       const obj1: {
         prop1: string, // required